 Third parties have certain expectations when it comes to medical records.
 One of the fundamental expectations is that each encounter should start with a clearly stated reason, or reasons, for why the patient is being seen.
 This reason can originate from the patient (e.g., My right eye is red and I want to make sure it’s OK.), or it can be physician-directed (e.g., Patient returning for 4-month IOP evaluation for glaucoma as directed.).
-In either case, the documentation should be to a degree of clarity and specificity that anyone reviewing the record, doctor or otherwise, is capable of following the delivery of care.
+In either case, the documentation should have clarity and specificity that anyone reviewing the record, doctor or otherwise, is capable of following the delivery of care.

 - Click 'Add' within the Dx/CPI Reason for Visit section.
 See Example